Leprosy - Types, Symptoms, Causes, and Treatment

 How Is Leprosy Cured?

 Leprosy is curable.
 Treatment depends on the type of leprosy someone has.
 Leprosy medication usually includes antibiotics.
-Doctors recommend long-term treatment, usually for six months to a year.
-Severe forms of leprosy may need to take antibiotics longer than the other forms.
+Doctors recommend long-term treatment, typically for 6 months to 1 year.
+Severe forms of leprosy may require antibiotics for longer than other forms.

 • Leprosy medication includes multidrug therapy (MDT), the most common leprosy treatment that combines antibiotics.